juju/docs/src/en/charms-offline-strategies.md

 This is in connection with the [Working offline][charms-offline] page.
 See that resource for background information.

-This page offers suggestions on how to achieve the following services in order for Juju to live happily in an internet-deprived environment:
+This page provides an overview of various types of services that can be implemented in order for Juju to live happily in an internet-deprived environment.
+Common tools that can be used to achieve such services are also listed.

+The services of concern here are:

- - HTTP/S proxies
+ - HTTP/S proxy
- - APT caching proxies
+ - APT proxy
- - internal APT repositories and mirrors
+ - APT repository mirror

-## HTTP/S proxies
+## HTTP/S proxy

+The purpose of a forward HTTP/S proxy is to act as an intermediary for a client making any HTTP or HTTPS request.
+For our purposes, the client is a Juju machine.

+Most such proxies include a *caching* ability.
+That is, the proxy will store the resulting data locally so that any subsequent request can be quickly satisfied.

+The de-facto forward proxy solution on Ubuntu is [`squid`][upstream-squid].

-## APT caching proxies
+## APT proxy

-An APT caching proxy satisfies a client's package request and if it does not have the package in its store, it downloads it (and adds it to its store).
+An HTTP/S proxy may not accept HTTP/S requests for APT packages.
+The idea of an APT proxy is identical to that of an HTTP/S proxy except that it applies specifically to APT package requests.

 Some common implementations include:

  - [`APT-cacher`][upstream-apt-cacher]
  - [`Apt-Cacher NG`][upstream-apt-cacher-ng]
  - [`squid`][upstream-squid]
  - [`squid-deb-proxy`][upstream-squid-deb-proxy] (based on squid)

-## Internal APT repositories and mirrors
+## APT repository mirror

+Instead of proxying client requests to an internet-based repository it is possible to maintain the repository internally.
+That is, you can have a copy or *mirror* of a Ubuntu package repository.
+This option has a large storage requirement and the initial setup/download time is considerable.
+Regular mirror synchronization is also needed.

+Here are some popular mirroring solutions:

+ - [`apt-mirror`][upstream-apt-mirror]
+ - [`debmirror`][upstream-debmirror]
+ - [`aptly`][upstream-aptly]

+A web server is required to respond to the actual client requests.
+These are the most common ones:

+ - [`Apache`][upstream-apache]
+ - [`nginx`][upstream-nginx]
+ - [`lighttpd`][upstream-lighttpd]

 <!-- LINKS -->